ben-vargas/ai-sdk-provider-claude-code/docs/ai-sdk-v5/TOOL_STREAMING_SUPPORT.md

 ## Known Limitations
 - Claude Code does not emit incremental tool argument chunks today; the provider emits a single `tool-input-delta` payload per tool call unless the SDK starts sending partial updates.
+- Delta skipping: If Claude sends non-prefix input updates (e.g., corrections or replacements rather than appends), the provider will skip delta emission and include the final input in the `tool-call` event only.
 - Remote image URLs remain unsupported; convert images to base64 data URLs and set `streamingInput` accordingly.

+## Performance Considerations
+- Delta calculation: Performed only for tool inputs ≤ 10KB and for prefix-only updates.
+Larger or non-prefix updates skip deltas and are captured in the final `tool-call` payload.
+- Size limits: Tool inputs exceeding 1MB throw an error.
+Inputs above 100KB log a warning due to potential performance impact.
+- Memory management: Tool state is retained until stream completion to avoid duplicate `tool-call` emissions when multiple result or error chunks arrive.

+Note: This provider extends `tool-error` events to include `providerExecuted: true` and `providerMetadata['claude-code']` for parity with tool-call/result.
+Downstream consumers can safely ignore these fields if not used.